Regional Landscape & Conservation Planning Projects

 Principal Investigator: Stephanie Romanach, USGS.

 The goal of this project was to combine a structured decision making framework, optimal solution theory, and output from ecological and sociological models that incorporate climate change to provide guidance for design of the Everglades Headwaters National Wildlife Refuge (EHNWR), using a combination of conservation tools such as fee simple purchase and conservation easements.
 The Center assisted by providing information and analysis on potential modifications to ecological connectivity priorities that might influence the overall reserve design.
-Objectives included identifying specific corridor/connectivity routes and options for maintaining and restoring south to north corridors, major riparian corridors, and cross-watershed connectivity throughout the study area.
-Analyses included comparison of existing landscape-scale connectivity priorities with potential impacts from land use/land cover change and assessment of habitat and connectivity priorities for selected focal species under both current and projected future conditions.

 Adaptation to Sea-level Rise in Florida: Biological Conservation Priorities

-Principal Investigators: Tom Hoctor, University of Florida Center for Landscape Conservation Planning; Reed Noss, University of Central Florida; Jon Oetting, Florida Natural Areas Inventory
+Principal Investigators: Tom Hoctor; University of Florida Center for Landscape Conservation Planning; Reed Noss, University of Central Florida; Jon Oetting, Florida Natural Areas Inventory

 The goal of this project was to conduct an assessment of the potential impacts of sea-level rise and land-use change in Florida on high priority natural communities and species identified in Florida’s Comprehensive Wildlife Conservation Strategy.
 Such an assessment is necessary for developing conservation strategies, including identification and protection of functional connectivity, which will avoid, minimize, and mitigate anticipated impacts.
 This work forms the foundation for revising conservation land acquisition priorities, land-use planning and management strategies, and adaptation measures for at-risk species and natural communities to promote resistance and resilience to climate change.
 The project was jointly funded by the Florida Fish and Wildlife Conservation Commission (FFWCC) and the Kresge Foundation.